katonaaron/Artifical-Intelligence/README.md

 ## 2. Logic

 - Solving logic puzzles with algebra on Boolean rings.
-- **Translator from first order logic to arithmetics in the boolean ring, written in Python.**
+- **Translator from propositional logic to arithmetics in the boolean ring, written in Python.**

 ## 3. Planning